alvyn-ly/DoTLeaflet/README.md

 # DoT Leaflet Readme

 1. Description
-2. Requirements, Preparation, and Set-up
+2. Requirements, Preparation, and Setup
 3. How to use DoT Leaflet
 4. Options, Functions, and other features
 5. To-Do List and Comments

-## 1. DESCRIPTION
+## 1. Description

 DoT Leaflet is a pre-customized intermediary toolkit that takes advantage of the Dept of Transportation's Salesforce resources to simplify map implementation.
 It pre-loads tools for use that, with the set of an option, allows for additional functionality depending on where it is needed.

 DoT Leaflet is always a work in progress as more functionality will be always be requested and more unusual cases need to be accounted for.

-## 2. REQUIREMENTS, SET UP, AND PREPARATION
+## 2. Requirements, Preparations, and Setup

 Needless to say, DoT Leaflet is designed to be used almost exclusively for Salesforce.
 While not locked to Salesforce, the code will need some (very slight) modification to account for non-Visualforce platforms.